-International Journal of Waste Resources, Journal of Sedimentary Research, Scottish Journal of Geology, International Journal of Coal Geology, Journal of Physical and Chemical Reference Data.
+International Journal of Waste Resources, Advances in Recycling & Waste Management, Biodiversity Management & Forestry, Fundamentals of Renewable Energy and Applications, Journal of Sedimentary Research, Scottish Journal of Geology, International Journal of Coal Geology, Journal of Physical and Chemical Reference Data.

 Ozone or trioxygen, is an inorganic molecule with the chemical formula.
 It is a pale blue gas with a distinctively pungent smell.
 It is an allotrope of oxygen that is much less stable than the diatomic allotrope breaking down in the lower atmosphere to normal dioxygen.
 Ozone is formed from dioxygen by the action of ultraviolet light and also atmospheric electrical discharges, and is present in low concentrations throughout the Earth's atmosphere(stratosphere).
 In total, ozone makes up only 0.6 ppm of the atmosphere.

 Related Journals of Ozone

 Climatology & Weather Forecasting, Earth Science & Climatic Change, Fundamentals of Renewable Energy and Applications, Advances in Recycling & Waste Management, Journal of Geophysical Research, American Journal of Respiratory and Critical Care Medicine, Journal of Atmospheric Chemistry.